 Thank you for giving us oxygen.
 Thank you for being so pretty.
 I don’t know where I’d be without you to extract my carbon dioxide (I would probably be in heaven).
 Stay strong, stand tall amongst the crowd.
 You are the gift that keeps on giving."

 Councilor Arron Wood, chair of Melbourne’s Environment Portfolio, described the public response in electronic arboreal epistles as an “unintended but positive consequence” of the project.
-In other messages, the writers offered more praise and adoration (“I love you.
-Always and forever.”), queried the trees’ political views, asked biological questions or simply discussed daily life.
+In other messages, the writers offered more praise and adoration -- “I love you.
+Always and forever.” -- and queried the trees’ political views, asked biological questions or simply discussed daily life.
 Many of them received answers from the trees’ point of view, thanks to the urban forest staff.

 For example, one willow leaf peppermint answered a question on tree gender by explaining that some trees, like itself, include both genders in each flower’s structure.
 It added that some trees have only one gender of flower, and others can grow both male flowers and female flowers.